Applications for 2023 are now open.

 - All applications must be received via the online application form at https://www.thescholarshiphub.org.uk/quinlan-scholarship

 - The scholarship intention includes supporting students who haven’t been able to follow the usual education trajectory so, depending on applications, preference may be given to those students of 21 years old and above.

 - Any questions about the scholarship, including eligibility criteria, can be emailed to Dr Jane Quinlan at: [email protected]

 - Once A-level results (or equivalent) have been released, the short-listed candidates will need to provide UCAS evidence of a confirmed place at a UK university to study their specified subject.
 This should be done as soon as possible and must be done by 1st September to remain eligible for the award.
-The winner will be contacted by 8th September.

 - The first instalment of £1000 will be sent to the successful candidate in September, to allow them to purchase a laptop or course essentials, buy kit for their student room and cover any up-front costs for university.

 - When you arrive at university, we shall need you to send us Proof of Enrolment from your university for our records.
 We shall not be able to release further payments without this.